coronalabs/corona-docs/markdown/guide/monetization/monetization/index.markdown

 Many providers that offer rewards to end users need a way to keep track of those rewards and notify you (the&nbsp;developer) so that you can process the transaction.
 Because each user is unique, you may need to come up with a unique user&nbsp;ID&nbsp;&mdash; this could be a value that users enter within the app, or if you're using Facebook as a login tool, you could use their Facebook&nbsp;ID.
 You should __not__ tie identifiers to physical device&nbsp;IDs.

 The ad provider may also ask&nbsp;&mdash; or in some cases require&nbsp;&mdash; that you have a <nobr>web-based</nobr> database to track and record the results of reward transactions.
 In this case, you might have a PHP or .NET script running on your web host that the ad provider can call from their servers.
 Essentially, they pass information to your database regarding the reward transaction, such as the ID of the user, how much he/she earned in rewards, and other useful data.
-Your Corona app can then use [network.request()][api.library.network.request] to call a second script that queries the database and finds the user's most recent record (reward&nbsp;data).
+Your CORONA_CORE_PRODUCT app can then use [network.request()][api.library.network.request] to call a second script that queries the database and finds the user's most recent record (reward&nbsp;data).
 Finally, your app grants them the reward, completing the transaction.

 Most providers that have these requirements guide you through the setup process in their developer dashboard.